ohmori7/md2slides/README.md

 # md2slides
 *md2slides* generates a Google presentation from a markdown file.
 A video file of a presentation will be also generated, and it may contains narration if supplied.
-Narration can be given as notes in slides, and the audio will be generated using Google text-to-speech API.
+Narration can be given as notes in slides, and the audio will be generated using Google text-to-speech API and ffmpeg.

 # Quick start
-1. copy Google API credentails.json if necessary:
+1. Generate your Google API credentials and copy it to credentails.json:
 ```
 % cat >> config/credentials.json
 {